 - Add antifreeze to cover exposed pumps or through hulls

-- Run the pump briefly fill it with antifreeze.
+- Run the pump briefly and fill it with antifreeze.

 Most boats in seasonal cruising regions are still using Lead-Acid batteries - either flooded (wet) cells, AGM, or Gel.
 There are minimal differences between lead-acid types when winterizing, but LiFePO~4~ banks require different long term layup care.